Leave me here: “under” scene

 On the musical genre, it begins with the alias we know as DJ Kool Herc and belongs to Calvin Campbell.
 A Selector who in the late ’60s moved from Jamaica to the South Bronx, and who drew a very good crowd at his parties.
 There he began to notice that every time the break of a song sounded, a cooler wave was created among those who danced.
 And playing those looped breaks he founded hip hop, with the songs that he usually chose from James Brown.

-«As in any culture, men come first.
+«As in any culture, men arrive first.
 There is no culture where the girls do not want to get off.
 The same thing happens in hip hop.
 Sometimes we girls are afraid to show ourselves because men are the first to judge that you do it wrong.»

 The origin was DJ, but from there they began to accompany the other three branches that make up the movement: graffiti, break dance and rap.
 Among all that movement, in 1976 the first group made up entirely of women, The Mercedes Ladies, emerged.
 And from that moment on the number of women in rap is huge.

 «In Santa Rosa there are few of us who represent hip hop.
-The first thing they do when you say I’m a rapper is ‘let’s see, shoot something’, as if you had to show what you really like, as if you didn’t feel it.»
+The first thing they do when you say I’m a rapper is ‘let’s see, improvise something’, as if you had to show what you really like, as if you didn’t feel it.»

 The development of this culture has as a component the denunciation against racial, gender and class oppression of ethnic minorities in the United States.
 This is how this load of social criticism was adapting to the struggles of each place where hip hop began to manifest itself.